Mozzie455/MazeGame/README.md

 # Introduction

-Everything you need to know about this project is listed in this [article](https://bigzee550.medium.com/the-maze-project-3e2524d78081).
+Everything you need to know about this project is listed in this [video]().

 # Installation